 Our choice would be to go for a yoga mat with a polyurethane top layer as they provide the best grip and ultimately this is what's going to give you the best experience.
 These mats are unbelievably slip-free and will give you the most grip even if you're sweating a lot in your hot yoga class.

 Beneath this top layer is a natural rubber mat, making them relatively planet-friendly, but if that's a major concern you can also opt for an eco-alternative to the typical plastic polyurethane layer (like the one found on our #1 yoga mat at the moment, the Liforme yoga mat).
 These can be just as effective in terms of grip, and mean your whole mat is biodegradable once it's come to the end of its life.

 One downside is that moisture isn't good for these types of mats.
 They are porous so water and sweat can stain them.
 If you do perspire a lot, our choice would be to opt for a plastic PVC mat.
-Although not eco-friendly, sadly, they may give you the best experience of hot yoga and are super easy to clean.
+Although not eco-friendly, sadly, they are super easy to clean.

 While in our experience, they're not quite as grippy as a rubber mat with a polyurethane top layer, they'll still provide a decent surface to practise on (even when you're a bit sweaty).
 They also have the major benefit of being 'closed-cell structures', which means they don't absorb water.
 As a result, they're they much easier to clean effectively: you can wipe them down as and when you need to, without the moisture sinking deeper, and doing so won't affect their non-slip over the long term (the PVC mats we've used are all still grippy 8 years down the line!).

 Another good eco-friendly alternative to consider would be a cork mat.
 These provide surprisingly strong grip, even when wet.
 Cork is also naturally anti-microbial and water-resistant – although on the mat we tried, we did find sweat left marks on the surface.